US F-15E Fighter Jet Shot Down Over Iran as Crew Member Remains Missing

 Background

 The US-Iran war began in late February 2026, following a series of escalating confrontations in the Middle East.
 The conflict has already had profound consequences for the global economy, disrupting energy supplies through the Strait of Hormuz and sending oil and gas prices soaring.
 For the UK, the war has contributed to a surge in energy bills, rising mortgage rates, and increased food inflation.
+Military analysts have described the downing of the F-15E as an "exceedingly rare assault" on US military aviation — the first such loss in over 20 years — underscoring that Iran retains a "limited but still lethal arsenal of missiles and drones" despite claims that its military has been significantly degraded by allied strikes.

 Key Developments

-Iranian state media showed fragments of a downed US jet in central Iran, and Iran has reportedly offered a reward for the capture of the missing American airman alive — a move that has drawn sharp condemnation from Washington.
+Iranian state media showed fragments of a downed US jet in central Iran, and Iran reportedly offered a reward for the capture of the missing American airman alive — a move that drew sharp condemnation from Washington.
 Intelligence reports suggest Iran is rapidly repairing its missile bunkers, raising doubts about the effectiveness of allied strikes on Iranian infrastructure.
+President Trump stated that the US "hasn't even started destroying what's left in Iran," signalling an intention to escalate military operations.

 Why It Matters